puristajs/purista/website/src/handbook/8_Logging_and_metrics.md

 To allow a more flexible way of tracking, monitoring or alerting, you might want to use some external services like [sentry](https://sentry.io/).

-To allow a flexible and decoupled way, a service emits following events:
+To allow a flexible and decoupled way, a service emits the following events:

 - `handled-subscription-error` emitted when a subscription throws a HandledError
 - `handled-function-error` emitted when a function throws a HandledError